rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

     }
 }
 ```

+The `FnOnce` trait still needs the `()` after it since this `FnOnce` is
+representing a closure that takes no parameters and doesn't return a value.
+Just like function definitions, the return type can be omitted from the
+signature, but even if we have no parameters, we still need the parentheses.

 Again, since we're working on getting the interface compiling, we're adding the
 simplest implementation of the `execute` method, which does nothing.
 Let's